-The Sunshine Boys would turn over the handsome smallish dark bay colt to trainer Mel Stute to get him race ready.
+The Sunshine Boys sent the handsome smallish dark bay colt to trainer Mel Stute to get him race ready.
 Stute was a veteran trainer on the California racing circuit, and had developed a very good reputation within the racing community.
-He would have the quick developing son of Reflected Glory ready to roll during his two year old campaign.
+He got the quick developing son of Reflected Glory ready to roll during his two year old campaign.
 Jockey Alex Solis would eventually become his regular rider.

 Snow Chief made his racing debut on June 19, 1985 at Hollywood Park.
-His time of 57 3/5 for the five furlong maiden race would be a glimpse into the future.
-His next race, the Desert Wine Stakes, was not a success as he would end up sixth.
-As it would turn out, this race would be the only time in which Snow Chief would be unplaced for the year.
-He developed bucked shins and would be on the shelf until September.
+His time of 57 3/5 for the five furlong maiden race became in hindsight a glimpse into the future.
+His next race, the Desert Wine Stakes, was not a success with a sixth place finish.
+As it turned out, this race was the only time in which Snow Chief would be unplaced for the year.
+He however develop bucked shins, sidelining him until September.

 Entered for the Cal bred restricted Rancho Santa Fe Stakes, Snow Chief won the six furlong Del Mar event by a comfortable one and three quarters lengths.
 A week later he went straight to the grade one Del Mar Futurity, finishing third to Tasso in the one mile race.
 Tasso would go on to become the Eclipse Award Champion Two Year Old, so this result was certainly no disgrace.

-The three year old debut for Snow Chief came quickly as on January 12, 1986 he started in the California Breeder’s Champion Stakes at Santa Anita.
+The three year old debut for Snow Chief came quickly in the new year.
+On January 12, 1986 he started in the California Breeder’s Champion Stakes at Santa Anita.
 Winning by four lengths, Snow Chief covered the seven furlongs in a rapid 1:21 3/5.
-He would then travel to the old Bay Meadows track just outside San Francisco to compete in the El Camino Real Derby, a grade three event.
-Victory over Badger Land in the race would mark the Sunshine Boys’ colt as a serious contender for the Kentucky Derby.
+He then travelled to the old Bay Meadows track just outside San Francisco to compete in the El Camino Real Derby, a grade three event.
+Victory over Badger Land in the race would identify the Sunshine Boys’ colt as a serious contender for the Kentucky Derby.

 The double of the Florida and Santa Anita Derbies is a rare accomplishment that will likely never be duplicated.
 The two races are now run so close to each other on the racing calendar that it is now impossible to have a horse on the Kentucky Derby trail compete in both, let alone win the two races.
 In 1986 the races were run a month apart.

-With a five race winning streak, three of which were grade one races over fellow Derby hopefuls, Snow Chief would go to Churchill Downs as the prohibitive favourite.
+With a five race winning streak, three of which were grade one races over fellow Derby hopefuls, Snow Chief went to Churchill Downs as the prohibitive favourite.
 Not everyone was on board with his chances, as many of his detractors would question his pedigree and small size.
-The field would attract sixteen entrants, making the start look like a cavalry charge!
+The field attracted sixteen entrants.

 The Sunshine Boys and Mel Stute were obviously disappointed.
 When Stute went to check his colt the following morning, he was baffled as to why he did not run on.
 Charlie Whittingham just happened to come over while Stute was inspecting Snow Chief and said to his friend “Throw that race out.
 I ran a filly in the Oaks and she ran seventh.
 It was probably the track.
 If you want to go in the Preakness, then go.”
 After checking their colt out thoroughly, the team decided to get ready for the Preakness Stakes two weeks later at Pimlico.

 Snow Chief rebounded in the Preakness like a champion.
 He chased Groovy around the first turn and along the back stretch, matching him stride for stride while saving ground along the rail just off the left flank of the leader.
 By keeping Groovy to the outside, Alex Solis and his mount could make their move going into the far turn and challenge Groovy who Solis knew would soon tire.
-Snow Chief took matters in his own hands and powered past Groovy along the rail midway through the turn and into the lead.
+Snow Chief took matters in his own hands and powered past Groovy along the rail into the lead midway through the turn.
 Snow Chief then pulled away to win the second jewel of the Triple Crown over Ferdinand, who had no answer to his rival, by four lengths.
-Broad Brush would finish third.
+Broad Brush finished third.

 The victory was a popular one.
-The Sunshine Boys were liked by the press and public and gave candid interviews on national TV during the celebrations in the winner’s circle.
+The Sunshine Boys were a likeable team that the press and public soaked up.
+They gave candid interviews on national TV during the celebrations in the winner’s circle, enhancing their popularity.
 Mel Stute went to the windows after the post race victory presentations to cash his betting ticket.
-Whittingham saw him and came over to him to congratulate Mel and said “Damn, it is my fault.
+Whittingham saw him and came over to congratulate Mel and said “Damn, it is my fault.
 I talked you into running.
 I could be gunning for a Triple Crown!”

 The team decided that the Belmont Stakes was not a good situation for Snow Chief, deeming the one and one-half mile distance as to be beyond his best.
 So they decided to enter him in the Jersey Derby, a grade two ten furlong race at Garden State Park which carried a one million dollar purse.
-Mogambo and Tasso were also entered but, Snow Chief would take command of the pace early and never relinquished the lead, crossing the wire two lengths ahead of Mogambo, with the reigning two year old champion Tasso third.
+Mogambo and Tasso were also entered but, Snow Chief took command of the pace early and never relinquished the lead.
+He crossed the finish line two lengths ahead of Mogambo, with the reigning two year old champion Tasso third.

-Stute would not wait long into 1987, Snow Chief’s four year old season, to unleash his champion.
+Stute did not wait long into 1987, Snow Chief’s four year old season, to unleash his champion.
 The grade one San Fernando Stakes was due to be run on January 18.
 Variety Road and Broad Brush would wage an all out duel to the wire, with the former winning, three and one-half lengths in front of Snow Chief.
-Two and a half weeks later Snow Chief would take the grade one Charles H. Strub Stakes at Santa Anita, beating Ferdinand in the fifth time these two had met on the track.
+Two and a half weeks later Snow Chief captured the grade one Charles H. Strub Stakes at Santa Anita, defeating Ferdinand in the fifth race these two had met on the track.
 Snow Chief was just able to hold off his rival by a nose and did so in two minutes flat for the ten furlongs.

-One month later these two would clash again in the “Big Cap” at Santa Anita, but Broad Brush would take the laurels with Ferdinand second and Snow Chief a disappointing fifth, seven lengths in arrears.
+One month later these two clashed again in the “Big Cap” at Santa Anita, but Broad Brush would take the laurels with Ferdinand second and Snow Chief a disappointing fifth, seven lengths in arrears.
 Stute shipped Snow Chief to Florida for the Gulfstream Park Handicap, which would be Snow Chief’s third consecutive ten furlong grade one race.
-Skip Trial, in receipt of six pounds from Snow Chief would win the race with Crème Fraiche and his four pound advantage second.
+Skip Trial, in receipt of six pounds from Snow Chief won the race with Crème Fraiche and his four pound advantage second.
 Snow Chief ended up a game third.

-His jet-setting ways continued as Snow Chief went to Hot Springs Arkansas for the G2 Oaklawn Handicap three weeks later.
+His jet-setting ways continued as Snow Chief went to Hot Springs Arkansas for the grade two Oaklawn Handicap three weeks later.
 Snow Chief wrestled the lead from Lyphard’s Ridge midway along the backstretch and never looked back.
-He won the race by three quarters of a length from Red Attack in the very fast time of 1:46 3/5 for the nine furlongs.
+He won the race by three quarters of a length ahead of Red Attack in the very fast time of 1:46 3/5 for the nine furlongs.

 Nine weeks later back home in California, Snow Chief made his last start.
-The grade one Californian would see Snow Chief beat Ferdinand again, but these two would finish third and fourth respectively to Judge Angelluci and Iron Eyes.
+The grade one Californian would see Snow Chief finish ahead of Ferdinand yet again.
+However these two finished third and fourth respectively in the race behind Judge Angelluci and Iron Eyes.
 Snow Chief had injured his left front leg in the contest.
 A pulled tendon was the culprit.
-The Sunshine Boys and Mel Stute decided to retire their prized champion to stud.
+The Sunshine Boys and Mel Stute decided to retire their popular champion to stud.

 Snow Chief retired with a record of twenty-four starts, thirteen wins, three seconds and five third place finishes.
 He was the champion three year old in North America in 1986 and the California Bred Horse of the Year in all three years he competed.
 He would now take up stud duty in his native state at Mira Loma Farm.